The Digital Piranesi

 This page was created by Alexis Kratzer.
 The last update was by Jeanne Britton.

 View of the Basilica of San Sebastiano fuori le Mura on the Appian Way

-In fact, one of Piranesi’s earliest etchings (above) was a small view of the church included in the travel book Varie Vedute di Roma Antica, e Moderna, Disegnate e Intagliate da Celebri Autori, published by bookseller and printer Fausto Amidei in 1748 in Rome.
-With its small size, wide margins, numerous images “designed and engraved by the most celebrated artists,” and lack of explanatory text, this guidebook provided a visual itinerary of the city.
+In fact, one of Piranesi’s earliest etchings (above) was a small view of the church included in the travel book Varie Vedute di Roma Antica, e Moderna, Disegnate e Intagliate da Celebri Autori, published by bookseller and printer Fausto Amidei (1731-c.
+1771) in 1748 in Rome.
+With its small size, wide margins, numerous images “designed and engraved by the most celebrated artists,” and lack of explanatory text, this guidebook provided an emphatically visual itinerary of the city.
 Piranesi’s small views continued to be reprinted for the numerous editions of the Varie Vedute, contributing to his visibility and status as one of the “celebrated artists” in Rome.
 In these same years, he launched the Vedute di Roma, including this view of San Sebastiano (c.
 1750).

-To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here
+To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.